 Distance

-With routes starting from separate locations, you can expect each to have varying distances from Santiago.
+Routes begin at different parts of Europe including Germany, Switzerland, Ireland, Poland, and the Netherlands.
+The main routes, however, can be found in France, Portugal, and Spain, and converge at Santiago de Compostela.
+With routes starting from separate locations, you can expect each to have varying distances from the pilgrimage site.
 Depending on your preference and ability to travel, there are shorter and longer routes to choose from.

 Recommended Routes

-For pilgrims with more time, the longest routes are Camí San Jaume (600 km), Camino de Levante (900 km), and Via de la Plata (1000 km) in Spain; and Camino routes from France – Chemin du Puy (740 km), Chemin d’Arles (750 km), Camino Francés (790 km), Camino del Norte (830 km), Chemin de Vézelay (900 km), and Chemin de Paris (1000 km).
+The shortest routes you can use are Camino Finisterre (87 km) and Camino Ingles (110 km) in Spain; and Camino Aragonés (160 km) along the French-Spanish border.
+For more dedicated pilgrims, the longest routes are Camí San Jaume (600 km), Camino de Levante (900 km), and Via de la Plata (1000 km) in Spain; and Camino routes from France – Chemin du Puy (740 km), Chemin d’Arles (750 km), Camino Francés (790 km), Camino del Norte (830 km), Chemin de Vézelay (900 km), and Chemin de Paris (1000 km).

 The remaining Spanish and Portuguese routes are quite in the middle and have about 300 kilometers or so on their paths.
-They are Camino de Madrid (320 km), Camino Primitivo (320 km), Camino Mozárabe (390 km), Camino Portugués Central (241 km) and Camino Portugués da Costa (372 km).
+They are Camino de Madrid (320 km), Camino de Primitivo (320 km), Camino Mozárabe (390 km), Camino Portugués Central (241 km) and Camino Portugués da Costa (372 km).

 Physical Health and Endurance